SIMOGroup/AdapConTOPCoatedStructNonperiodicInfill/README.md

 We in this work developed a direct multiscale topology optimization method for additive manufacturing (AM) of coated structures with nonperiodic infill by employing an adaptive mapping technique of adaptive geometric components Structure of AdapConTOPCoatedStructNonperiodicInfill package:
-1. ??? : main program for running machine learning problems.
+1. MainProgram: main program for running topology optimization problems.
 2. Other functions are given in subfolders.
 3. How to run AdapConTOPCoatedStructNonperiodicInfill
   - Define a new problem following code structures
-  - Run PCEn_....m
+  - Run MainProgram.m
-  - Use Paraview to show results in displacements and stresses.
   - Get output
+  - Call program for smoothing boundaries of final design to print out 3D prototypes

 # Contributors
 - Van-NamHoang